 There are all sorts of issues with the book and I get that.
 I think one of the issues that people take umbrage at is the lack of scholarship in the book.
-It is pretty light.
-I think it does have a healthy dose of humanism and pop psychology.
+It is pretty light from an expository viewpoint.
+I think it does have a healthy dose of humanism and maybe even pop psychology.
 The book runs against current thinking around masculinity and femininity and for that comes in for some fairly belting criticism from many.

 Now, the positive.
 For men, there is a lot in society today that tells us to suppress our masculinity, that we are toxic and the source of all that is wrong.
 This book examines who we are as men and gives us licence to engage as men with God.
 And it does it in a way that does not devalue women but asks men to be their best self before they seek to partner a woman.

 “A man needs a much bigger orbit than a woman.
 He needs a mission, a life purpose, and he needs to know his name.
 Only then is he fit for a woman, for only then does he have something to invite her into.”

 In essence, men are made in the image of one aspect of God and women in another.
 Eldredge is looking to get this image out and forefront so that we can engage God as His Sons.